Winchester Labour candidate launched a stinging attack on a rival party at a

 packed hustings attended by more than 300 people.

-Patrick Davies accused Liberal Democrats of trying to hijack the credit for improvements
+Patrick Davies accused the Liberal Democrats of repeatedly trying to hijack the credit for improvements.

 “It is no just their alleged campaigns, putting round leaflets when they have nothing to do with the decision, claiming credit for other people's efforts.”